*This post may contain affiliate links. Please read the full disclosure here.

-Selling printables are one of the best fun jobs that pay well without a degree.
-A passive income idea that does not require you to worry about stocking products or shipping them, as these are all digital downloads.
+Selling printables is one of the best fun jobs that pays well without a degree.
+A passive income idea that does not require you to worry about stocking products or shipping them.

-Here are a few things you can sell as printables;
+Here are a few fun printables you can sell;

 - Inspirational quotes

 - Scripture cards

 - Activity sheets – kids mazes, handwriting sheets, word search, crosswords